February 28, 2017

 Nate Wellman with a GREAT 7 pound walleye from Hardy Pond.
 Notice the flag up in the background!

-Call Jason today for more info on fully guided Ice Fishing adventures today!
+Call Nate today for more info on fully guided Ice Fishing adventures today!
 Prices starting at only $150.
 That's affordable on any budget, the fun is priceless and the memories are forever!

 November 28, 2013